magnetde/starlark-re/README.md

   This may result in differing outcomes compared to Python, especially at the `fullmatch` function.
 - The default regex engine does not match `\b` at Unicode characters, while the fallback engine does.
 - There is no support for possessive repetion operators and `Pattern.scanner`.
-- The `re.IGNORECASE` flag may work incorrect incorrectly for `bytes` patterns.